 - Older children - offer them some food every now and then.
 However, if he or she does not want to eat, that is fine.
 Drinks are the most important and food can wait until their appetite returns.

 Medication is not usually needed

 You should not give medicines to stop diarrhoea to children under 12 years old.
-They sound attractive remedies, but are unsafe to give to children, due to possible serious complications.
-However, you can give paracetamol or ibuprofen to ease a high temperature (fever) or tummy (abdominal) pains.
+They sound attractive remedies but are unsafe to give to children, due to possible serious complications.
+However, you can give paracetamol or ibuprofen to ease a high temperature (fever) or headache.

 Probiotics are generally not recommended for children with gastroenteritis or food poisoning from any cause.
 This may change if further research shows that they are helpful.

 Antisecretory medicines are a newer group of treatments.
 They are designed to be used with rehydration treatment.
 They reduce the amount of water that is released into the gut during an episode of diarrhoea.
 They can be used for children who are older than 3 months of age.
 Racecadotril is the only antisecretory medicine available in the UK at the moment and is only available on prescription.
 It is not available in Scotland on prescription as it is felt there is not enough evidence yet about how effective it is.

 What is the treatment of salmonella in adults?